Are you sure you want to remove from your connections?

 Some of his awards include: ATI Awards for Best Director Monologue (2020) and Breakthrough Director (2018), HOLA Awards for Outstanding Achievement in Directing (2017) and Outstanding Performance by a Male Actor (2014), Fuerza Award for Best Director (2017), and Latin ACE Award for Best Actor Drama (2015).

 |City of Residence||

+Stage Combat.
 Improvisation.
 Pantomime.
 Commedia dell’Arte.
 Swimming.
 Cycling.
 Stick shift driving.
 Horseback riding.
 Latin Dance.
 Vocal Range: Tenor.
 Stage Director.
 Acting Teacher and Coach.
+Arts Management.
+Non-Union.
 Valid Passport.
+Green Card holder.
 Native Spanish speaker from Venezuela.
 Latin-American accents.
 Fluent in English.